The Brugmansia [brug-MAN-see-uh] with the common name Angel Trumpet is a semi-tropical flowering shrub that grows as a bush or a tree.

-It is quicker and easier to grow Angel Trumpets from cuttings.
+It is quicker and easier to grow Angel Trumpet flower tree from cuttings.
 Although these plants are extinct in the wild, the fact is Mother Nature has equipped them to naturalize and spread quickly and easily.
 They are vigorous growers and send out masses of adventurous roots.

 If you throw your Brugmansia cuttings into your compost heap, you are likely to see new plants springing up shortly if the weather stays warm.

-Preparing Your Angel’s Trumpet To Go Outdoors In the Springtime
+Preparing Your Trumpets To Go Outdoors In the Springtime

-No matter how you keep your Brugmansia through the winter, you will want to transplant it carefully and reduce transplanting shock to outdoor living in the spring.
+No matter how you keep your Brugmansia through the winter, you will want to transplant Angel Trumpets carefully and reduce transplanting shock to outdoor living in the spring.